jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 ### Determining causality

-This brings up an important question: if I observe some events and their frequencies, how can I figure out which of the possible PGMs I could draw is the correct one?
-Well, the great thing about PGMs is that they _make testable predictions_.
+This brings up an important question: if I observe some events and their frequencies, how can I figure out which of the possible graphs I could draw is the correct one?
+Well, the great thing about Bayesian networks is that they _make testable predictions_.
-In particular, for a given PGM, if the independence relations that we now know how to read off of it do not bear themselves out empirically, we can eliminate that graph as a possibility.
+In particular, for a given graph, if the independence relations that we now know how to read off of it do not bear themselves out empirically, we can eliminate that graph as a possibility.
 We can also use common sense to rule out graphs that make unphysical predictions, for example, the sidewalk being wet causes it to rain, and effects preceding their causes in general.